How to Install MusicBrainz Picard on Ubuntu 26.04, 24.04 and 22.04

 • Use the MusicBrainz stable PPA on 24.04 or 22.04 if you want a newer APT-managed package than Ubuntu ships by default.

-• Use Flatpak when you want the same release across all supported Ubuntu LTS versions and do not mind the sandboxed app model.
+• Use Flatpak when you already use Flathub or want the same app ref across Ubuntu and other Linux distributions.

 Supported Ubuntu releases for this workflow are 26.04, 24.04, and 22.04.
-Ubuntu’s repository package and the Flathub build work across all three supported LTS releases, but the MusicBrainz stable PPA currently publishes packages for Ubuntu 24.04 and 22.04 only, not Ubuntu 26.04.
+Ubuntu’s repository package, the Snap package, and the Flathub build work across all three supported LTS releases, but the MusicBrainz stable PPA currently publishes packages for Ubuntu 24.04 and 22.04 only, not Ubuntu 26.04.

 Install MusicBrainz Picard from Ubuntu Repositories